Influence Is More Valuable Than Money

 Influence Outlasts You

-Here’s another reason influence trumps money—it lives on.
-Money dies with you.
-Influence doesn’t.
+Another reason influence is more valuable than money is that it lives beyond your life.
+Money dies with you; influence does not.
 Look at religion, philosophies, even cultural movements.
-Influence has longevity because it impacts people on such a core level that it continues to shape behaviors, beliefs, and decisions long after the originator is gone.
-Think about that for a second.
-When you’re gone, will money define your legacy, or will your influence continue to make waves?
+Influence has longevity because it impacts people to their core that it continues to shape behaviors, beliefs, and decisions long after the originator is gone.
+Think about it; when you’re gone, will money define your legacy, or will your influence continue to move people beyond your life?

 Why It’s About the Bigger Picture

 For me, my goal isn’t about money.
 I couldn’t care less about stacking piles of it.
-My goal is about growth—improving people’s lives, making things better, and offering truth without the fluff.
+My goal is to improving people lives, offering my perspective, and providing truth without the BS.
 That’s where influence has the edge.
 It’s not transactional; it’s transformational.

-If you’re serious about doing something meaningful—whether it’s building a business, creating a movement, or just having a positive impact—you need influence.
-You need people to see value in what you bring to the table and align themselves with your vision.
-Money helps, sure, but influence builds the legacy.
+If you’re serious about doing something meaningful, whether it’s building a business, creating a movement, or just having a positive impact; you need influence.
+You need people to see value in what you offer and align themselves with your vision.
+Money helps, but influence builds the legacy.